ruvu/ruvu_carrot_local_planner/ruvu_carrot_local_planner/README.md

 1. The robot uses the last two points on the path to determine a line along the curvature of the path.
 The lookahead point travels along this line.
 2. The robot draws a line between the current position and the last point, saves this angle.
 The lookahead point travels along this line.
 ![alt text](doc/stopping.png "Stopping options")

+### Collision avoidance
+The robot pose is simulated ahead for `sim_time` seconds, assuming the current target velocity and footprint.
+When the footprint is infringed for this trajectory, a stationary command velocity is send.

+If the robot does slow down but then creeps through obstacles, try setting `discretize_by_time` to `true`.